Skip to content

 Salvation - Contradictory Paths

 Christianity holds that salvation comes through faith in Jesus Christ as Lord and Savior.
 Without this faith, according to traditional doctrine, the soul faces eternal separation from God.
-Islam teaches that salvation requires submission to Allah through the Five Pillars - including the shahada (declaration that there is no god but Allah and Muhammad is his prophet).
+Islam teaches that salvation requires submission to Allah through the Five Pillars - including the shahada (the declaration that there is no god but Allah and Muhammad is his prophet).
 Hinduism offers multiple paths to moksha - liberation from the cycle of rebirth - through knowledge, devotion, or action.
 Buddhism teaches liberation through the Noble Eightfold Path, dissolving the illusion of a permanent self.

 Moral Commands - Divergent Instructions